BhaveshRaj27/Object_Detection-using-YoloV3/README.md

 # Object_Detection-using-YoloV3
 Here Transfer Learning is used to create the object detection using YOLOV3.
 The code is well described.
 The two code are provide one for real time detection and other is for detection on image.
-I can create the code from scratch but training it required high machine power which I don't have I can provide the code from scratch if somebody interested.
+I can create the code from scratch but training it required high machine power which I don't have.
+I can provide the code from scratch if somebody interested.

 # Step to follow
 1. Download YoloV3 weights, configration and names of classes.
 For classes download from coco.names and For configration download yolov3.cfg.
 Download weights from https://pjreddie.com/darknet/yolo/.
-Download yolov3-416 which I have used.
+Download yolov3-416 weights which I have used.
 2. Use the code in repository.
 Follow it line by line.
 Explaination is provided in the code.
 3. Result
     ![](https://github.com/BhaveshRaj27/Object_Detection-using-YoloV3/blob/main/Image/result.jpg)